 Come in, come in!
+Welcome to the library (my personally favorite place anywhere besides, you know, the kitchen).
 In this room you’ll find the walls adorned with mismatched and makeshift bookshelves acquired through garage sales, barn auctions, and the occasional roadside trash pile.
 Some of the books in this growing collection are tattered and worn, while others shine fresh and spotless, but one thing they all have in common: each holds a story of battered heroes and broken souls rising above the darkness and coming into light and life.
 Of misfits finding fellowship.
 Of outcasts coming home.

 This humble case here holds the stories I’ve written.
 Please enjoy!